andreigi/oliodigest/_posts/2022-12-04-How-to-Find-the-Best-Altcoins-to-Buy-Right-Now.md

 ![rocket]({{ site.baseurl }}/posts-images/rocket-launch.jpg "rocketship")

+The following list are coins I've picked in 2017.
+I listed them here to illustrate why I picked them:

 1. BNB It is a Binance coin where some of the transaction fees in the largest cryptoexchange which is in BNB are auto-burned, making it deflationary.
 **An investment here is an investment in Binance**.
 If you believed in Changpeng Zhao, ex-CTO at Okcoin, you would have been rich by now.